 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme.
 Child themes allow you to modify, or add to the functionality of that parent theme. —WordPress Codex: Child Themes

 ProShop is a child theme for Storefront, the official WooCommerce theme.
-If offers an edgy, texture-rich design that lends itself to sports / urban fashion & equipment.
+If offers an edgy, texture-rich design that lends itself to sports/urban fashion and equipment.

 Installation ↑ Back to top

-As ProShop is a Storefront child theme, you will first need to install and set up Storefront itself.
-You can read all about installing that over on our Installing & Configuring Storefront documentation.
+ProShop is a Storefront child theme, so you first need to install and set up Storefront and then ProShop afterwards.

 Homepage Template ↑ Back to top